-We’ve all suffered at some point from indigestion, constipation, upset stomach, nausea (like motion sickness) some other digestive problem at some point.
+We’ve all suffered at some point from stomach problems such as indigestion, constipation, upset stomach, nausea (like motion sickness) some other digestive problem at some point.

 It’s no fun and can make you feel awful.